 - A location allowing for proper exhaust installation.
 See "Venting Requirements." - A separate 30 amp circuit. - If using power supply cord, a grounded electrical outlet located within 2 ft.
 (610 mm) of either side of dryer.
 See "Electrical Requirements." - Floor must support dryer weight of 200 lbs.
 (90.7 kg).
 Also consider weight of companion appliance. - Cold water faucets located within 4 ft.
-(1.2 m) of the water fill valves, and water pressure of 20 - 120 psi (138 - 827 kPa).
-You may use the water supply for your washer using the "Y" connector and short hose (if needed) which are provided. - Level floor with maximum slope of 1" (25 mm) under entire dryer.
-If slope is greater than 1" (25 mm), install Extended Drver Feet Kit, Part Number 279810.
+(1.2 m) of the water fill valves, and water pressure of 20 120 psi (138 827 kPa).
+You may use the water supply for your washer using the supplied "Y" connector and a short hose (which you will need to purchase). - Level floor with maximum slope of 1" (25 mm) under entire dryer.
+If slope is greater than 1" (25 mm), install Extended Dryer Feet Kit, Part Number 279810.
 If not level, clothes may not tumble properly and automatic sensor cycles may not operate correctly. - For garage installation, place dryer at least 18" (460 mm) above floor.
-If using a pedestal, you will need 18" (460 mm) to bottom - The dryer must not be installed or stored in an area where it will be exposed to water and/or weather.
+If using a pedestal, you will need 18" (460 mm) to bottom of dryer. - The dryer must not be installed or stored in an area where it will be exposed to water and/or weather.